-FortiOS version V6.2 onwards the external block list (threat Feed) in firewall policy can be done.
+In FortiOS version V6.2 onwards, the external block list (threat feed) can be added into firewall policy.

-In addition to using the external block list for web filtering and DNS, use it in firewall policies.
+In addition to using the external block list for web filtering and DNS, it can be used in firewall policies.

 This article describes how to use the external block list.